frontend112/rec-task-2025/notes.md

 Componnent with cards where we get data from data base and showonly visible part(max should be visible 3) Level up forms, filters etc

-Use hooks to minimaze app reloading when we get data

-frontend problems:
-dimensions:
-inside product elements have 290px width

 counting space between selectors:

 <!-- (1032 - 249*4)/3 = 12 (but space for each element should be devide by two so 6 for each element)-->